butterthemes/butter-themes-search/README.md

-# butter-themes-bot
+# honey-butter
-Simple bot that finds butter themes
+Simple bot that search for butter flavors